rahulcs754/markOne/README.md

 # markOne
-this is a cli app
+1. this is a cli app
+2. this app developed in nodejs